The Birth of Be Star Disks II. A High-Resolution Spectroscopic Campaign and TESS Observations of an Outburst of the Classical Be star {\lambda} Pavonis: A Well-Observed Disk Outburst in 2023

 Here $EW_{0}$ is the quiescent EW, $EW(\rm peak)$ is the maximum EW reached at the time of peak emission, $t_{\rm peak}$, and $\Delta t$ is the time for the curve to fully decay.

 We can fit the hydrogen and \ion{He}{1} lines with an MCMC sampler procedure using Eq.~2 as our model, along with the data near the peak of the outburst and onwards to the end of the 2023 spectroscopic time-series data.
 We developed the model with the {\tt emcee} code described by \citet{2013PASP..125..306F}, which ran with 256 walkers, and after running a 100‑step burn‑in, was followed by 1,024 iterations.
 Our posterior spread of models was examined with the {\tt corner} package in python \citep{corner} indicating that high-quality fits were made, with an example shown at the end of this paper in Fig.~\ref{fig:corner}.
 The maximum likelihood model is also calculated via the {\tt lnprob()} function and is the posterior sample with the largest recorded log-likelihood after burn-in.
-The \ion{Si}{3} 5739 line from Fig.~2 shows no detectable emission, so it may not be useful for understanding the disk, but various lines that contain no emission will be useful for understanding pulsational behavior.
-With the fits are their associated $1\sigma$ posterior spreads in Fig.~\ref{fig:EW} on top of the measurements.
+The \ion{Si}{3} 5739 line from Fig.~\ref{fig:EW} shows no detectable emission, so it may not be useful for understanding the disk, but various lines that contain no emission will be useful for understanding pulsational behavior. {$1\sigma$ posterior spreads are overplotted with their fits in Fig.~\ref{fig:EW}}.
 From the fits, we include in Table~\ref{tab:fit_params} {the parameters and} the errors given in the Monte Carlo sampling output.
 We see that the hydrogen lines decay over a longer time frame ($\Delta t$=8.5 days for H$\alpha$ and $\Delta t$=6.4 days for H$\beta$) than the helium lines ($\Delta t \approx$ 2.4--5.6 days).
 With a positive exponent rather than a negative, we fit the rise of the disk with results in Table \ref{tab:fit_params} and Fig.~\ref{fig:EW}, although this is not as physically motivated as the decay parameters.
-Within Table \ref{tab:fit_params}, not all errors are symmetric, and may be underestimated \citep[see e.g. ][]{2021MNRAS.502.5038N}.
-While these errors are slightly increased for parameters that had an error of 0, the posterior spread in the models in Fig.~\ref{fig:EW} imply that our fits are realistic.
+Within Table \ref{tab:fit_params}, not all errors are symmetric, and may be underestimated \citep[see, e.g.,][]{2021MNRAS.502.5038N}.
+While these errors are slightly increased for parameters that had an error of 0, the posterior spread in the models in Fig.~\ref{fig:EW} {implies} that our fits are realistic.

 High-resolution spectroscopy also allows us to explore the shape of the outburst and the asymmetry of the emission with time, which has historically been measured with a violet to red (V/R) ratio for the emission.
 This is not a well-defined measurement in the literature, with measurements including a direct measurement of the peak heights, peak heights adjusted for a photospheric correction, or the EW of the two sides of the spectral line.
 In this analysis, the V/R ratio is computed as $V/R = \frac{\rm{{EW_{V}}}}{\rm{EW_{R}}}$ by integrating the EW from the line center out to beyond the points of emission, then taking the ratio of the blue ($\lambda$ $<$ $\lambda_{{c}}$) to red ($\lambda$ $>$ $\lambda_{{c}}$) halves, where $\lambda_c$ denotes the line center.
 For example, the H$\alpha$ line center was -15 km s$^{-1}$ from the rest velocity associated with a 6562.81 \AA \, wavelength, and the width used to capture the emission features was 400 km s$^{-1}$.
 After measuring these ratios for each line that shows disk emission, we explored modeling these variations with time.